-Pakistan Reverses Course, Bans ‘Joyland’ From Cinemas - NewsBreak
+Pakistan reverses course, bans ‘Joyland’ from cinemas - NewsBreak

 "Wakanda Forever" reportedly didn't get into China over a brief depiction of a same-sex relationship.
 Other MCU movies have faced similar roadblocks.

-North Korea has launched a short-range ballistic missile toward its eastern waters, hours after it threatened "fiercer" military responses to the U.S. bolstering its security commitment with allies South Korea and Japan
+North Korea tested a ballistic missile on Thursday as it warned the United States of a "fiercer military counteraction" to Washington's bolstered defense ties with South Korea and Japan amid rising regional tensions.

 Comments / 0